rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 # Nodes

 ## Model Operation Nodes
-The following nodes govern how the model executes at a low level.
+The following nodes govern how the model executes in terms of simulation execution.

 **connection_string** (string) : (*Version 4.0*) The connection string for the PostgreSQL database that stores the simulation data.